Your Current Debts

 How does consolidation affect my credit score?

-Short-term: A hard inquiry may cause a small, temporary dip.
+Short-term: A hard inquiry may cause a small dip.
 Long-term: Lower credit utilization and consistent on-time payments typically improve your score significantly within 6-12 months.

 Your Results